kubernetes-sigs/cluster-api-provider-ibmcloud/docs/proposal/controller-and-user-tags.md

 ### Controller tags
  Tags of format`powervs.cluster.x-k8s.io/owner: <cluster-name>` and `powervs.cluster.x-k8s.io/cluster-uuid: UUID` will be added by the controller to newly created cloud resources marking the resource as created by controller.
+When cluster creation is triggered with clustername "test-cluster", resources "test-cluster-serviceInstance, test-cluster-VPC, test-cluster-loadbalancer, test-cluster-TransitGateway, test-cluster-COSInstance" are created
+ When new cluster creation is triggered, if the resources are already present with same name in the cloud.
+It will lead to security issues because there is a possibilty the existing resources in the cloud belong to different user.
+So to handle this scenario this tag `powervs.cluster.x-k8s.io/cluster-uuid: UUID` is added.
 During deletion phase the system will look for the presence of both the tags and match inorder to proceed with deletion or to keep as it is.
 UUID in tag `powervs.cluster.x-k8s.io/cluster-uuid: UUID` is cluster object ID
  We will be adding two tags.
 Below are the cluster creation scenarios.
- #### Creating a new cluster with infrastructure creation
+ #### Creating a new cluster
  - When resources will be created for new cluster in the cloud both the tags will be attached.
- #### Creating a new cluster with existing cluster
+ #### Creating a new cluster with reusing pre-created resources
  - When cluster is created using existing resources, no tags will be attached.
- #### Creating a new cluster with infra creation and resources already exist with same clusterName.
+ #### Creating a new cluster with reusing pre-created resources from old cluster.
- - So when new cluster creation is triggered with creating infrastructure.
-Since the resources are already present with same name in the cloud.
-It will lead to security issues Since there is a possibilty the existing resources in the cloud belong to different user.
-So to handle this case this tag `powervs.cluster.x-k8s.io/cluster-uuid: UUID` is added.
-Before creating the resource in the cloud, first will check this tag is matching `powervs.cluster.x-k8s.io/owner: <cluster-name>` since clusterName is same but this tag `powervs.cluster.x-k8s.io/cluster-uuid: UUID` won't match.
-So will error out to user that resources with similar name already exist, he has to provide different name.
+ - When creating the resources in the cloud, first will check this tag is matching `powervs.cluster.x-k8s.io/owner: <cluster-name>` since resources already exists with same name but this tag `powervs.cluster.x-k8s.io/cluster-uuid: UUID` won't match.
+So will error out to user that resources with similar name already exist, he has to provide different name to cluster.

 #### Following resources will be getting tagged